USA

 Technique - Curved Fingers

-Ryan taught Timothy about 2 months ago
+Ryan taught Timothy 5 months ago

 Ryan Krause tutored Tim Kiesel in piano, reviewing music theory concepts, scales, arpeggios, and rhythm.
 Tim practiced a piece of music, receiving feedback on rhythm and technique.
 Tim will practice scales, arpeggios, and the assigned piece, focusing on rhythm and chord transitions, and will write counts above each measure to internalize the rhythm.